talborough/gDS/README.md

     The Name column values must be unique (checked in AddARowUnderLock / duplicates cause program halt) The Name2Index dictionary will be managed by the AddARowUnderLock and CompressTableUnderLock functions

+defineUnary - Create a list with one element (element [0] will be None unless specified otherwise)

-defineList & defineDictionary - Create the (un-initialized) variables / types as global shared.
+defineList & defineDictionary - Create the (un-initialized) variables / types as global shared
 ```